-Jesus said He would return to earth for those who are born-again believers and take them to a special place He has prepared for them.
+Jesus said He would return to earth for those who are born - Again believers and take again special place He has prepared for them.
 When will this happen?
 No one knows the exact time except for God:

 But of that day and hour knoweth no man, no, not the angels of Heaven, but my Father only.
 (Matthew 24:36)